-The Eurovision Song Contest 2018 will take place in Portugal, hosted by Rádio e Televisão de Portugal (RTP).
-Lisbon will mostly likely host the 2018 event, and it is likely to be held at MEO Arena.
+The Eurovision Song Contest 2018 will take place in Lisbon, Portugal, hosted by Rádio e Televisão de Portugal (RTP).
+The contest will be held at MEO Arena, alongside the Tagus River in Lisbon.

 Which countries are doing Eurovision 2018?